 The appointment of females to high profile roles within the Society serves to illustrate the quality of leadership roles that are attainable for female staff.
-These women are strong role models for all of our female staff and demonstrate that there are opportunities for career growth from entry level up to the highest level within the Society.
+These women are strong role models for all of our female staff.

-Over the past three years, a number of Society staff have attained or are working towards ILM 3 Leadership & Management with female participation at 79%.
-Of the female participants, over 20% have taken up a new position within the Society.
-The Society’s investment in leadership training has encouraged women to seek new roles through increased confidence and by enhancing their skills sets.
+Over the past three years, a number of female staff have benefitted from participating in an ILM 3 Leadership & Management programme with female participation at 79%.
+Of these participants, already over 60% have enjoyed promotional and career benefits.
+The Society’s investment in leadership training has encouraged women to seek new roles through increased confidence and enhanced skills sets.
 The Society has greatly benefitted from this female talent pipeline.